 "Step Into The Future" is ultra-modern and progressive in style and very elegantly displays a vast dynamic range of sound.
 It is an extreme showcase of George's penchant for highly unique, creative writing.
 There are melodies on the album that are pin-drop soft, subdued and spine-shivering, and then there are moments of bombastic explosiveness that reveal an entirely different madman type personae.
 Once again George reaches for the unexplored and uses compositional techniques not used on his previous releases and continues to forge new ground.
 And while there are guitar parts that were near impossible to play, the album is not a means to showcase lead guitar playing, but rather a vehicle for an extreme sonic journey through composition.

 Polymeters, Interval Sets, Twelve-Tone Serialism, Quartal Harmony, Quintal Harmony, Polychords and Bellas's drenched in feeling guitar playing all greatly contribute in setting him apart from the horde and very much put him in a league of his own.

 THE WRITING PROCESS

-On "Step Into The Future" George used a wide variety of guitars, amps, percussion and keyboard sounds that created a really diverse range of sounds.
+On "Step Into The Future" Bellas used a wide variety of guitars, amps, percussion and keyboard sounds that created a really diverse range of sounds.
 Some of the equipment used: